 Cymbidium erythraeum

 This is best known as longifolium.
 It has often been described as a miniature tracyanum by those who first see it.
 The scape is between 25 - 75 cm being pendulous, decorative or semi erect and carrying between 5 and 14 scented flowers.
 The flowers are small and up to 8 cm across.
+The description above is for the idian form of the species.
+There is also a form from China which is completley different and probably a different species.

 Culture